At the beginning of the year, we took a brief look at the social media statistics and demographics for the UK in 2019.

 YouTube is ranked as the UK’s second most popular social media channel with almost as many users as Facebook.

 Flint reported that 37.1 million UK adults used YouTube in the last 12 months.
-A number which looks to be on the increase across 2019.
+A number that looks to be on the increase across 2019.

 In January 2019 there were an estimated 24 million Instagram users in the UK.
 According to Instagram 42% of the UK’s population can now be reached with advertising.
 The gender split is slightly skewed towards females (54% vs 46% males).

 Instagram is Facebook’s success story with a huge amount of businesses flocking to the platform.
-According to Instagram, 80% of users follow a business or a brand so are looking for inspiration.
+According to Instagram, 80% of users follow a business or a brand.

 Engagement on LinkedIn is at record high levels, according to parent company Microsoft.
 More than 610 million professionals are now interacting on the platform and looking for new ideas and opportunities.